mike-k-hart/mike-k-hart/README.md

 - Strategy at Thomas Products: built a scalable Excel model with AI-assisted analysis to evaluate revenue flow and product margins for the CEO and board.
 The model was adopted portfolio-wide, scaling to two additional portfolio companies

 **U.S. Army:**
-- **Afghanistan** Built a tracking system for 300+ high-use medical devices and rebuilt the resupply process around it for 62 multinational units, cutting delivery times from 17 days to 3 across $20M+ of frontline equipment.
+- **Afghanistan** Built a tracking system that kept 300+ high-use medical devices maintained to standard with zero equipment failures, then rebuilt the medical resupply process around it for 62 multinational units, cutting delivery times from 17 days to 3 across $20M+ of life-saving equipment.
+Frontline units stayed equipped when it mattered.
 - **South Korea** Led prioritization and distribution of 3,500+ medical items across 36,200 personnel in the first months of COVID-19, allocating scarce supply on incomplete information.
 Army Superior Unit Award.